 Despite recent budget cuts, NASA has made significant progress, not only in re-establishing human spaceflight, but actually going beyond Earth and sending astronauts deeper into space.
 After the Constellation Program was cancelled in 2010, many claimed that manned exploration of space would be placed on the backburner.
 In fact, this was simply untrue.
 New space vehicles were being developed with the specific aim of returning to the Moon and studying asteroids, before eventually going to Mars.

-In 2014, a first unmanned test of the Orion Crew Exploration Vehicle took place, reaching a higher altitude than any craft intended for human use since 1973.* This was followed by the Space Launch System (SLS) in 2017,* intended to carry Orion.
+In 2014, a first unmanned test of the Orion Crew Exploration Vehicle took place, reaching a higher altitude than any craft intended for human use since 1973.* This was followed by the Space Launch System (SLS) in 2018,* intended to carry Orion.
 Future upgrades of the SLS would allow even larger versions, with a 130-ton payload making it the biggest rocket ever built.
-The first manned outpost beyond the Moon began construction in 2019.
-This "Gateway Spacecraft", placed at Earth-Moon Lagrange Point 2 (L2), would function as a stepping stone for journeys to more remote destinations.*
+The first manned outpost beyond the Moon was also under consideration.
+Known as the "Gateway Spacecraft", it would be placed at Earth-Moon Lagrange Point 2 (L2), and function as a stepping stone for journeys to more remote destinations.*

 In 2021, a first manned test of the SLS is conducted.
 In this same year, a crewed asteroid mission takes place.
 Using a robotic probe, NASA captures a small rock, which is dragged into a stable orbit around the Moon.* Astronauts are then sent to explore it, travelling on-board the SLS, before moving in closer with the Orion, followed by a smaller craft known as the Space Exploration Vehicle (SEV).